IngridMorstrad/IngridMorstrad.github.io/content/posts/technical/2021-08-12-open-ai-codex.markdown

 1 < x < 2

-## Notes
+## Footnotes
-\^: "shines" as depending on how much manual effort is involved, I'm not convinced I can say it shines.
+[^1]: "shines" — depending on how much manual effort is involved, I'm not convinced I can say it shines.